Vegan Sweet Potato Burrito Bowl

 - During the final 5 minutes, drain the black beans but do not rinse.

-- Add to a pan with 1 tsp chili powder, salt to taste and saute to make them warm.
+- Add to a pan with 1 teaspoon chili powder, salt to taste and cook over low heat until warm.

 - Remove the veggies from the oven and assemble your bowls with a bed of rice.